Otto Braun (communist): Communist activity in the 1920s and early 1930s

 It seems that it was in 1921 that Braun became a full-time paid KPD party worker.

-He was involved in an affair concerning the theft of some sensitive documents from Colonel Freyberg, a White Russian emigrant based in Berlin.
-For his part, he was detained by the police in July 1921.
-He was put on trial but managed to hide his communist connections and to convince the court that he was a "right-winger."
-The bias that was often exhibited by the judicial system of the Weimar Republic caused the masquerade to help him get off with a light sentence.
-In fact, he did not go to jail, but went into hiding.
+He was involved in the theft of certain sensitive documents from Colonel Freyberg, a White Russian emigrant based in Berlin.
+He was detained by the police in July 1921 for his part in the matter.
+He was put on trial but managed to hide his communist connections and convince the court that he was a "right-winger."
+The bias in the judicial system of the Weimar Republic led to him receiving a lighter sentence.
+In the end, Braun avoided going to jail, and instead, went into hiding.

-By that time, he was already a central member of the KPD apparatus by not only regularly writing articles for the party papers but also, after 1924, heading the party's "counter-espionage" efforts.
-He was also deeply involved in its militia and paramilitary activities.
+By that time, he was already a core member of the KPD apparatus by not only regularly writing articles for the party papers but also, after 1924, heading the party's "counter-espionage" efforts.
+He was also intimately involved in its militia and paramilitary activities.

 The police caught up with him again in September 1926.
 He first served his "Freyberg sentence" of 1922 and then was kept in detention at the Moabit Prison.
-However, on April 11, 1928, a band of Communists, including his then-lover Olga Benário, succeeded in staging his jail break.
+However, on 11 April 1928, a band of Communists, including his then-lover Olga Benário, succeeded in staging his jail break.

-The daring escape got worldwide publicity.
+The daring escape received worldwide publicity.
 Braun and Benário then made their way to Moscow, where they became involved in the Communist International.
 Both of them were at the Lenin School, which was operated by the Comintern.
-Braun went to the Frunze Military Academy while Benário worked as an instructor of the Communist Youth International, first in the Soviet Union, then in France and England, where she participated in coordinating anti-fascist activities.
+Braun enrolled in the Frunze Military Academy while Benário worked as an instructor at the Communist Youth International, first in the Soviet Union, then in France and England, where she participated in coordinating anti-fascist activities.

 Braun and Benário parted ways in 1931.
-She went on to marry the famous Brazilian revolutionary leader Luís Carlos Prestes and went to live in his country.
-She was finally arrested by the Getúlio Vargas dictatorship and extradited to Germany, where she was eventually killed by gas at the Bernburg Euthanasia Centre.
-She is remembered as a martyr by the Brazilian and German left.
-For his part, Braun embarked on the most significant and, in some ways, the most controversial, part of his revolutionary career, as the Comintern representative in China.
+She went on to marry the famous Brazilian revolutionary leader Luís Carlos Prestes and moved to his country.
+She was later arrested by the Getúlio Vargas dictatorship and extradited to Germany, where she was eventually taken to the gas chamber at the Bernburg Euthanasia Centre.
+She is remembered as a martyr by the Left in Brazil and Germany.
+For his part, Braun embarked on the most significant and, in some ways, the most controversial, part of his career dedicated to a revolutionary cause, as the Comintern representative in China.

-In 1933, Braun married the Chinese communist Xiao Yuehua.
-They had a son, but they divorced because Otto fell in love with a more beautiful and educated LI Lilian.

-In 1938, Braun married another Chinese communist actress LI Lilian.
-On August 28, 1939, Braun flew back to the Soviet Union nd never met LI Lilian.